ssoderlinglab/SpatialProteomics/README.md

 `devtools::install_github("{github-user}/{githubrepo}")`

 You can load these packages using `library(PKG)`

+### Python

+For running 'analysis/3_Clustering/2_leidenalg-clustering.py' you will need a specific python environment.

+At the home directory of this repository 'SpatialProteomics', please run:

+`conda env create -f analysis/environment.yml`

+and activate:
+`conda activate spatial_env`

+In the event you run into missing packages, please install with `conda install {pkg}` or `pip install {pkg}`

+**NOTE: For the singular python file in the module analysis pipeline.
+You must activate the environment, and then run it from the command line.**

+`python analysis/3_Clustering/2_leidenalg-clustering.py`

 ## Necessary Pre-processing
 Given the Tandem Mass Taggged (TMT) Mass Spectrometry data from the Proteomics Core, please use the Normalized data sheet moving further.